conorflynn/nipapd/README.rst

                -e NIPAP_PASS=something_strong \
                coxley/nipapd

+    # Now start up the container for the web interface
+    docker run --name nipap-www -td \
+               --volumes-from nipap-conf \
+               --link nipapd:nipapd \
+               -p 5000:5000 \
+               -e NIPAPD_USER=coxley \
+               -e NIPAPD_PASS=something_strong \
+               -e DEBUG=false \
+               -e WELCOME_MSG="New Docker Container!" \
+               coxley/nipap-www

 Feel free to create the container volume with nothing in it.
 This image will still auto-generate the config and copy the base schema sqlite database in if none are in there.
 If the files do exist, though, it will skip that part.

+If you want data persistence for the database (I imagine you do), you will need to create a volume on the postgres container for /opt/postgresql/data.
+For example, adding the argument
+``-v /opt/docker/volumes/nipap/db:/opt/postgresql/data`` or wherever you wish to store the data on the host.